 “Our thoughts are with the families who have been through so much – the ongoing COVID pandemic and now this devastating typhoon,” said WFP Country Director Brenda Barton immediately following the storm.
 “Advance preparations and early response by the government have been laudable.
 Death rates have been relatively low and emergency support is rolling out to communities.
 But the road to recovery is long and more support will be needed,” Barton added.

-Known locally as 'Odette', the typhoon made landfall in Siargao, an island popular with tourists, bringing torrential rains, heavy winds, surge storms and landslides.
-It has destroyed homes, flooded roads and cut off communities.
+Known locally as 'Odette', the typhoon first made landfall in Siargao, an island popular with tourists, bringing torrential rains, heavy winds, surge storms and landslides.
+Power and communications were cutoff for days, hampering relief efforts led by government authorities.

 These are part of six MOVE units that WFP co-designed and produced with the Government to strengthen its telecommunications capacity during such emergencies.
-WFP has donated 12 portable satellite communication devices to the Government, to help the authorities coordinate its response from remote areas; along with two mobile storage units and a generator for establishing a logistics hub in Surigao City.
+In addition, WFP has donated portable satellite communication devices to help the authorities coordinate its response from remote areas; along with mobile storage units and generator for establishing logistics hubs.

 WFP is concerned about the typhoon's impact on food security as it hit when the rice crop was about to be harvested.
 Crop loss will compound the problems for the poorest households.
 Malnutrition rates pre-typhoon, such as those in Caraga region, were already high, where 53 percent of families were unable to afford a nutritious diet.

 "Unless we act now and provide badly needed food assistance to affected families, we risk seeing a rapid rise in preventable malnutrition,” said Barton.

 To meet the rising needs, WFP is ramping up operations to provide food assistance to 250,000 typhoon survivors, alongside continued emergency logistics and telecommunications support to the broader typhoon response, over the next six months.